Sheldon: She's not my girlfriend.

 - Captain America: A running gag involving Steve Rogers and Sharon Carter during the Mark Waid run on Captain America.
 Played with in that they used to date and have a very strained relationship at present.

 - Y: The Last Man: Yorick frequently has to inform people that his bodyguard Agent 355 is not his girlfriend.
-Ironically 355 often pretends Yorick is her transsexual girlfriend in order to hide that he's the last man on Earth.
+Ironically 355 often pretends Yorick is her transgender girlfriend in order to hide that he's the last man on Earth.

-- Amadeus Cho famously denied that he and Herc were romantically involved in any way, saying "I am not his eromenos"note .
-Among other funny lines like "The technical term is adventuring companions" and "I've read those internet postings too, and take it from the source, they're total bull!"
+- The Incredible Hercules: Amadeus Cho famously denied that he and Herc were romantically involved in any way, saying "I am not his eromenos"note .
+Among other funny lines like "The technical term is adventuring companions" and "I've read those Internet postings too, and take it from the source, they're total bull!"
 Much later in Prince of Power #1, the Griffin taunted him by saying he heard someone killed his boyfriend and asked if it was too soon.
 Cho just replied that it was right on time.

 - In the Captain N: The Game Master comics from the Nintendo Comics System, Princess Lana acknowledges to Samus Aran that Kevin is Not Her Boyfriend.
 The result is your classic Betty and Veronica Love Triangle.